-work governance enables informational trades that would not otherwise occur.
-Creative talent is the most critical input in information production and, moreover, human inputs required for innovation are "highly variable" compared to other material resources.157 Participation of high functioning mentors, such as venture capitalists and serial entrepreneurs, is important because creative talent and entrepreneurial experience are not fungible.158 A governance structure that attracts people who would not participate under the terms of another governance structure impacts the character of exchange.
+One, by attracting mentors who would not enter into a formal arrangement, network governance enables informational trades that would not otherwise occur.
+Creative talent is the most critical input in information production and, moreover, human inputs required for innovation are "highly variable" compared to other material resources.
+Participation of high functioning mentors, such as venture capitalists and serial entrepreneurs, is important because creative talent and entrepreneurial experience is not fungible.
+A governance structure that attracts people who would not participate under the terms of another governance structure impacts the character of exchange.

 Two, an informal mentor network can be enlarged, relative to the guru model, which increases the likelihood that a mentor within a network possesses valuable insight and relevant connections that would benefit a portfolio company.
-An IA commonly has over 100 mentors involved.159 The larger size yields network effects, where the addition of a user to a network enhances the value of the network for other users.160 This is important in fast-changing industry sectors, such as information technology and software, where information is disaggregated across dispersed pockets of expertise.161 By drawing upon a greater number of expert mentors, an IA increases the likelihood that a startup will identify a mentor with relevant information and industry-related contacts.
-Interaction with multiple individuals further facilitates emergent ideas where one idea builds upon another.162 This benefit can be directly observed, for
+An IA commonly has over 100 mentors involved.
+The larger size yields network effects, where the addition of a user to a network enhances the value of the network for other users.
+This is important in fast changing industry sectors, such as information technology and software, where information is disaggregated across dispersed pockets of expertise.
+By drawing upon a greater number of expert mentors, an IA increases the likelihood that a startup will identify a mentor with relevant information and industry-related contacts.
+Interaction with multiple individuals further facilitates emergent ideas where one idea builds upon another.
+This benefit can be directly observed, for example, where a portfolio